jakedotfun/MemeQuantAI/README.md

 ### Why This User Matters (Market Context)

-Solana processes **10,000+ new token launches daily**.
+Solana's memecoin launchpad ecosystem processes thousands of new token launches daily.
+At its peak (Sep 2025), pump.fun alone saw **18,446 tokens deployed in a single day** *(LBank, Sep 2025)*.
+However, activity has contracted significantly — as of Feb 2026, daily launches have declined from peak levels, with graduation rates averaging ~1.15% of new launches *(Cryptopolitan, Feb 2026; Dune Analytics)*.
+Pump.fun retains ~95% market share of token graduations *(The Block, Oct 2025)* and has generated **$800M+ in cumulative revenue** since inception *(Wikipedia)*.
+Over **12.5M+ tokens** have been launched on the platform lifetime.
 Platforms like pump.fun have made token creation trivially easy, creating massive retail interest.
 But the gap between "wanting to trade memecoins" and "successfully trading memecoins" is enormous — existing tools assume technical competence that most new users don't have.

 Our agent targets exactly this gap: retail users who need **accessible automation and risk management** — not a power terminal, but a conversational co-pilot.